whu-lyh/whu-lyh.github.io/_pages/about.md

 # 🔥 News
+- 2025.05: 🎉🎉🎉 One paper (OneStep-GSPE) is accepted by The 13th International Conference on Mobile Mapping Technology (MMT2025) and will be published on ISPRS Annels.
+(EI, Oral).
 - 2025.03: 🎉🎉🎉 One paper (CVT Space Warping based Multi-scale Neural Implicit Surface Reconstruction for Outdoor Scenes) is accepted by Acta Geodaetica et Cartographica sinica (测绘学报).
 (EI, CSCD).
 Congratulations to Lu.
 - 2025.02: 🎉🎉🎉 SaliencyI2PLoc is accepted by Information Fusion.
 (SCI1-TOP, IF: 14.8).
 - 2024.12: 🎉🎉🎉 One paper (SaliencyI2PLoc) is available at [Arxiv](https://arxiv.org/abs/2412.15577).